 Dramatic end of qualifying courtesy of Antonelli

 Antonelli pinched the pole position on his last lap after the flag was waved to signal the end of the session.
-His time of :42.756 meant he finished just 0.067 seconds ahead of Brad Binder who is now in second place on the grid ahead of the race.
+His time of 1:42.756 meant he finished just 0.067 seconds ahead of Brad Binder who was now in second place on the grid ahead of the race.
 Canet completed the first row.

 Navarro is in fourth ahead of Sky Racing Team VR46 teammates Fenati and Bulega.
 Guevara leads the third row ahead of Quartararo and Pawi in ninth.
 The fourth row is inhabited by Fabio Di Giannantoni (Gresini Racing Moto3), Kornfeil who was unable to return to track after his crash, and Livio Loi (RW Racing GP BV), they are ahead of the fastest Mahindra rider Tatsuki Suzuki (CIP-Unicorn Starker), Andrea Locatelli (Leopard Racing) and Masbou who completes the fifth row in front of his and Peugeot’s home crowd.

-Darryn Binder finished in twenty-second on the grid despite his brother’s support.
-The British representative John McPhee was twenty-fifth on what he is considering to be like a home GP as he also riders for French manufacturer Peugeot.
-Wildcard Enzo Boulom (Procercasa – 42 Motorsport) finished in twenty-ninth ahead of Herrera in thirtieth, and his teammate Davide Pizzoli has been advised to to race following a previous incident.
+Darryn Binder finished in 22nd on the grid despite his brother’s support.
+The British representative John McPhee was 25th on what he is considering to be like a home GP as he also riders for French manufacturer Peugeot.
+Wildcard Enzo Boulom (Procercasa – 42 Motorsport) finished in 29th ahead of Herrera in 30th, and his teammate Davide Pizzoli has been advised to to race following a previous incident.